leipopo/clawctrl/README.md

 # An end effector

-using a specific protocol on uart to control a four fingers hand moving to a certain position or use a constant force to garb a object
+using a specific protocol（see in code file） on uart to control a four fingers hand moving to a certain position or use a constant force to garb a object

 # building on
 robomaster m2006&c610 kit